Chat fiction startup Hooked unveils ‘Dark Matter,’ its first feature-length thriller

 “Dark Matter” was written by Hooked staff writer Elyse Endick, but Gupta said the writing process was “almost more like a writers room — it was very collaborative, she did a show bible, then at each step she and I and our head of content would sit in a Google Hangout and just kind of flesh it out.”

 Although the story is premiering on Snapchat, it will also make its way to the main Hooked app.
 Gupta said that she’s less focused on owning the distribution channel than on reaching big, global audiences — and distributing via Snapchat can help with that.
+(The company says 100 million unique readers have accessed its stories across the Hooked app and Snapchat.)

 “I’m not trying to be the next Instagram,” she said.
 “It’s not about the app or any given app.
 For me, it’s really about our stories.”